 Answer: j

 How can policy makers strike a rational balance between psychedelics’ dangers and benefits?
 This is another type of issue that considers powerful and dangerous things like fire, knives, guns, cars, and money.
 As with these, there is bound to be no solution that holds in every instance or that all people will agree on.
-Considering the evidence and elsewhere, for psychotherapeutic, religious, artistic, and intellectual uses, the burden of proof has shifted to those who advocate restrictive laws on psychedelics.
+Considering the previous evidence and elsewhere, for psychotherapeutic, religious, artistic, and intellectual uses, the burden of proof has shifted to those who advocate restrictive laws on psychedelics.

 In fact, the more I think about this topic the more quag I see in this quagmire.
-For example, we noted that current research and treatment protocols have four stages: selection, preparation, guidance, and integration.
+For example, we noted earlier that current research and treatment protocols have four stages: selection, preparation, guidance, and integration.
 Apparently, this works fine for clinical research and treatment, but sidesteps problems for other uses.
 Each one of these steps will have to be refit for, say, religion, medicine, education, and daily life.
 It is not at all clear which decisions belong to each individual persons, which are best handled by professional groups, where the roles of organizations fit in, and what belongs to the government or even which level of government and which agencies or commissions are best suited for the tasks of writing policies.

 A Constitutional Right to Psychedelics

 Well!
 Is this a crazy enough idea?
 It’s quite logical if you consider a purpose behind the Bill of Rights.
 Why are the Freedom of the Press, Freedom of Speech, Freedom of Religion, and Freedom to Assemble parts of the Bill of Rights and not just ordinary laws?
 They certainly are nice to have.
 Couldn’t they simply have been granted by law?
-To answer this, it helps to recognize that the U.S. Constitution is a sort of official rulebook for the government.
-The “Official Baseball Rules” states “This code of rules governs the playing of baseball games by professional teams of Major League Baseball The Constitution is the code of rules of how to run the U.S. , so to be part of the Constitution, these rights must be important for running the country, not just good things to have.
+To answer this, it helps to recognize that the U.S. Constitution is a sort of official rulebook for the federal government.
+The “Official Baseball Rules” states “This code of rules governs the playing of baseball games by professional teams of Major League Baseball.”
+The Constitution is the code of rules of how to run the U.S. government, so to be part of the Constitution, these rights must be important for running the country, not just good things to have.

 Why?
 In addition to being valuable on their own, why are these rights necessary for running the government?
 For a democracy to work, citizens have to be able to consider laws and ideas, discuss them openly with others, argue for and against them, supply evidence and opinions, and evaluate them using ethical, religious, economic, social justice, and other standards.
 That is, for a democracy to function, there must be a free and open marketplace of ideas.
 When the Bill of Rights was passed, these freedoms were the ways for citizens to consider ideas: that’s why the Constitutional guarantees them.
 A democracy’s health depends on the spread of ideas; the freedoms of speech, press, religion, and assembly spread ideas, so they are part of our official rulebook.